Generic selectors

 CT abdomen was done with the suspicion of tuberculous adrenalitis, which showed enlarged left adrenal gland with chunky calcifications.

 He was started on steroid replacement initially as Inj.
-Hydrocortisone 100 mg iv q6h, following which his symptoms of nausea, vomiting, and fatiguability recovered.
+Hydrocortisone 100 mg iv q6h, following which his symptoms of nausea, vomiting, and fatigability recovered.
 Prednisolone was substituted in place of hydrocortisone in the dose of 2 mg/kg/day, considering the enzyme inducer activity of rifampicin and considering recovery from sickness He did not develop symptoms after that.

 He was restarted on full dose ATT before discharge.